skydread1/portfolio/src/loicb/server/content/blog/lasagna-pull.md

                       :alt "Logo referencing Aperture Science"}}
 +++
 +++
-## 🔸 Context
+## Context

 [flybot-sg/lasagna-pull](https://github.com/flybot-sg/lasagna-pull) by [@robertluo](https://github.com/robertluo) aims at precisely select from deep data structure in Clojure.

-## 🔸 Goal
+## Goal

 In this document, I will show you the benefit of `pull-pattern` in pulling nested data.

-## 🔸 Rational
+## Rational

 In Clojure, it is very common to have to precisely select data in nested maps. the Clojure core `select-keys` and `get-in` functions do not allow to easily select in deeper levels of the maps with custom filters or parameters.

-One of the libraries of our `lasagna-stack` is [flybot-sg/lasagna-pull](https://github.com/flybot-sg/lasagna-pull).
+One of the libraries of the `lasagna-stack` is [flybot-sg/lasagna-pull](https://github.com/flybot-sg/lasagna-pull).
 It takes inspiration from the [datomic pull API](https://docs.datomic.com/on-prem/query/pull.html) and the library [redplanetlabs/specter](https://github.com/redplanetlabs/specter).

-`lasagna-pull` aims at providing a clearer pattern that the datomic pull API.
+`lasagna-pull` aims at providing a clearer pattern than the datomic pull API.

 It also allows the user to add options on the selected keys (filtering, providing params to values which are functions etc).
 It supports less features than the `specter` library but the syntax is more intuitive and covers all major use cases you might need to select the data you want.

 Finally, a [metosin/malli](https://github.com/metosin/malli) schema can be provided to perform data validation directly using the provided pattern.
 This allows the client to prevent unnecessary pulling if the pattern does not match the expected shape (such as not providing the right params to a function, querying the wrong type etc).

-## 🔸 A query language to select deep nested structure
+## A query language to select deep nested structure

 Selecting data in nested structure is made intuitive via a pattern that describes the data to be pulled following the shape of the data.